© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Borrowdale graphite mines and associated grinding mill, 660m north west of Seathwaite is a scheduled monument protected by Historic England under reference 1019941.
 View the official record →

-Borrowdale graphite mines is an ancient monument comprising mining remains and an associated grinding mill located northwest of Seathwaite in Cumberland.
+Borrowdale graphite mines is an ancient monument comprising the remains of graphite extraction workings and an associated grinding mill located in the Lake District, Cumberland.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019941.

 Borrowdale graphite mines and associated grinding mill, 660m north west of Seathwaite is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019941.